LLNL/H5Z-ZFP/docs/installation.rst

     . spack/share/spack/setup-env.sh
     spack install h5z-zfp

-If you wish to include support for Fortran callers
+By default, H5Z-ZFP_ will attempt to build with Fortran support which requires a Fortran compiler.
+If you wish to exclude support for Fortran, use the command

 ::

-    spack install h5z-zfp+fortran
+    spack install h5z-zfp~fortran

 Note that these commands will build H5Z-ZFP_ **and** all of its dependencies including the HDF5_ library (as well as a number of other dependencies you may not initially